Not all tea is the same

 Other health benefits of GABA

-However, beyond the therapeutic effects on sleep quality, GABA extends to various other vital physiological processes which regulate and normalise the body and mind.
+However, beyond the therapeutic effects on sleep quality, GABA extends to various other vital physiological processes which regulate and normalize the body and mind.
 A significant amount of serious international scientific research has explored the effects of GABA on physiological and neurological conditions including anxiety and depression.
 The calming effects of GABA have shown clear evidence of therapeutic effects on all of the various neural “hyper-stimulation” disorders (ex. panic disorder, anxiety, mania, schizophrenia, etc.) as well as depression (which ultimately also has elements of hyper-arousal as causal factors).

 In anxiety disorders, research has shown that GABA acts to dampen the effects of stress and excitatory neurotransmitters such as cortisol and epinephrine.
 This dampening effect can be so pronounced that people who suffer from the most severe, disabling forms of anxiety disorders (ex. agoraphobia, panic attacks, etc.) have been found to experience a significant enough reduction of symptoms to be able to engage again in those activities which they were unable to as a result of the disorder.
-In fact, the most commonly used and powerful pharmaceutical drugs used to treat these disorders (ex. benzodiazepine drugs such as Valium (diazepam) and Xanax (alpralozam), etc.) act by the same primary mechanism of increasing the amount and activity level of GABA in the central nervous system.
-The main difference is that the natural sources of GABA are devoid of the powerful addictive properties of these commercial, synthetic drugs, and as so are, of course, a healthier alternative for treatment of these disorders.
+In fact, the most commonly used and powerful pharmaceutical drugs used to treat these disorders (ex. benzodiazepine drugs such as Valium (diazepam) and Xanax (alprazolam), etc.) act by the same primary mechanism of increasing the amount and activity level of GABA in the central nervous system.
+The main difference is that the natural sources of GABA are devoid of the powerful addictive properties of these commercial, synthetic drugs, and as such is, of course, a healthier alternative for the treatment of these disorders.